Now the bigger question is why is vit.B12 deficiency so highly prevalent in thyroid patients.

 Unfortunately, the blood tests that are ordered to check for vitamin B12 deficiency don’t give the true picture of functioning B12 in your system and can sometimes miss suboptimal B12 levels.

-Vitamin B12 levels in the blood is often an inaccurate reflection of your B12 status and also there are some concerns about the range that is being used in the labs which are very broad often from 200-900 ng/ml.
+Vitamin B12 levels in the blood is often an inaccurate reflection of your vitamin B12 status in the body and also there are some concerns about the range that is being used in the labs which are very broad often from 200-900 ng/ml.

 The broad range can miss the patients whose levels might be on the lower end of the spectrum and still have symptoms.

-For complete evaluation getting a combination of tests is the best way to check for B12 status.
+For a complete evaluation,functional medicine doctorsrecommend getting a combination of tests is the best way to check for vitamin B12 status.

-Now you got your blood work checked and it came back that you are B12 deficient, so how much and what form and which route to take B12.
+Now you got your blood work checked and it came back that you are vitamin B12 deficient, so how much and what form and which route to take vitamin B12.

 So the oral route might not be the best way of supplementation for people with thyroid dysfunction.

-The injectable will have different dosage generally around 1000 mcg once a week initially for 1 month and then 1000mcg once a month.
+The injectable will have different dosages generally around 1000 mcg once a week initially for 1 month and then 1000mcg once a month.

 The prevalence of Vitamin B12 deficiency is higher in underactive thyroid patient especially Hashimoto’s.

-The best way is to have a high index of suspicion for B12 deficiency in thyroid patients and check their levels.
-A comprehensive panel to check for B12 and how to interpret these results is also important.
-Also how to supplement B12 and how much of B12 to take with hypothyroidism is critical for your health.
+Consult a functional medicine physician, if you have a high index of suspicion for vitamin B12 deficiency with thyroid dysfunction.We do a comprehensive panel to check for Vitamin B12 and how to interpret these results is also important.